AndisPerime/Rock-Paper-Scissors-Lizard-Spock-Game/README-EDITE.md

 The site’s goal is to provide a challenging game with increasing levels of difficulty to entertain online users.

 ### Target Audience

 - Casual Gamers - Individuals who enjoy light-hearted, quick games that provide entertainment without requiring a long-term commitment or deep strategy.
 - Fans of Classic Games - This audience enjoys nostalgic elements combined with new and interesting mechanics that keep the gameplay exciting and unpredictable.
 - Pop Culture Enthusiasts - Followers of "The Big Bang Theory" where the game gained popularity.
-This public enjoys references from their favorite TV shows, movies... adding an extra layer of enjoyment.
+This public enjoys references from their favorite TV shows, movies, adding an extra layer of enjoyment.

-- All Ages - Due to its simple rules yet engaging and strategic elements it's a great choice for family gatherings, classroom activities, or casual play with friends of varying age groups.
+- All Ages - Due to its simple rules yet engaging and strategic elements, it's a great choice for family gatherings, classroom activities, or casual play with friends of varying age groups.
 - Technology & Gaming Communities - Players interested in innovative and creative adaptations of classic games.
 This audience values originality and creativity in game design, and they appreciate the effort put into developing unique gameplay experiences that stand out from the crowd.

 ### User Stories

 - As a user, I want to select one of the options (Rock, Paper, Scissors, Lizard, Spock) and play against the computer, so that I can enjoy the game.
-- As a user, I want to see my score, my opponents and the number of draws so that I can track my progress and have a clear end goal.
+- As a user, I want to see my score, my opponent's, and the number of draws so that I can track my progress and have a clear end goal.
 - As a user, I want the game to have increasing levels of difficulty, so that it remains engaging and challenging.
 - As a site owner, I want to provide a challenging game with increasing levels of difficulty and a score-tracking system, so that users stay engaged and motivated to keep playing.